Elwell Ferry: Operations

-The ferry travels a distance of 110 yards, shore to shore, with a travel time of five minutes, has a maximum capacity of two cars or four tons by weight, operates without a toll, and operates daily, providing service from 6AM to 6PM, Spring and Summer, and from sunrise to sunset in the Winter and Fall.
+The ferry travels a distance of 110 yards, shore to shore, with a travel time of five minutes, has a maximum capacity of two cars or four tons by weight, operates without a toll, and operates daily, providing service from 6 am to 6 pm, Spring and Summer, and from sunrise to sunset in the Winter and Fall.
 There is no ferry service on Christmas Day or on days of high water or storm conditions.
 Vehicles arriving on the opposite shore from the ferry, summon the ferry by blowing their horn.
 Ferry traffic averages 60 to 80 vehicles daily.

 The inland cable ferries located in North Carolina are operated by regional DOT divisional offices rather than the North Carolina Department of Transportation Ferry Division, with the Elwell Ferry operated by private contract with DOT Division 6.
 There are no plans to replace the Elwell Ferry with a bridge, which would likely cost more than the service for the secondary road would justify.